pagkly/Zed/Investopedia3/Form 4952 Investment Interest Expense Deduction.md

 According to the IRS, the following instances serve as exceptions to filing the form:

--   If the [investment interest expense](https://www.investopedia.com/terms/i/investment-interest-expense.asp) is less than your investment income from interest and ordinary dividends minus any [qualified dividends](https://www.investopedia.com/terms/q/qualifieddividend.asp).
+-   If the [[investment interest expense]](https://www.investopedia.com/terms/i/investment-interest-expense.asp) is less than your investment income from interest and ordinary dividends minus any [[qualified dividends]](https://www.investopedia.com/terms/q/qualifieddividend.asp).
 -   If you don't have any other deductible investment expense.
 -   There is no carryover of disallowed investment interest expense from the previous year.